Transforming Sexual Shame

 Diminished confidence and esteem can present as someone who feels withdrawn, repressed and unable to speak up for themselves.

 It can also present as someone who is overly talkative, pushing and striving forward in everything they do.

 Whilst these two energies might seem like opposites, the common factor is the missing connection to a deep sense of self.
-The energy of overriding one’s own internal navigation system, not being connected to the natural impulses that rise and fall in one’s own body and being.
+It is the energy of overriding one’s own internal navigation system and not being connected to the natural impulses that rise and fall in one’s own body and being.

 Sexual shame can show up as crippling anxiety, low self-worth, depression, inability to have lasting relationships, using sex for validation, being an overachiever, always being busy and distracted, and judging others/being righteous.

 • Become aware of its existence and its effect on your life